AmirMohammadSaberi99/RT1-Assignment_2/README.md

 - **Continuous Operation**: The node operates in a loop, continuously handling user commands and updating the status of goals.
 - **Goal Management**: Key functionalities include setting new goals based on user inputs, cancelling ongoing goals, and logging the status of current goals, all within the ROS ecosystem.

-# ROS Node for Goal Setting and Position Publishing

 This Python script is a ROS node designed for setting goals, handling user commands, and publishing position and velocity data.
 It's part of the `assignment_2_2023` package and utilizes custom message types.

 ## Script Overview